ksu-cs-textbooks/cis400/content/1-object-orientation/01-objects/08-message-passing.md

 Note how here, `f` is the object receiving the message `Normalize`.
 There is no additional data needed, so there are no parameters being passed in.
 Our earlier `DotProduct()` method took a second vector as its argument, and used that vector's values to mutate its state.

-Message passsing therefore acts like those special molecular pumps and other gate mechanisms of a cell that control what crosses the cell wall.
+Message passing therefore acts like those special molecular pumps and other gate mechanisms of a cell that control what crosses the cell wall.
 The methods defined on a class determine how outside code can interact with the object.
 An extra benefit of this approach is that a method becomes an abstraction for the behavior of the code, and the associated state changes it embodies.
 As a programmer using the method, we don't need to know the exact implementation of that behavior - just what data we need to provide, and what it should return or how it will alter the program state.
 This makes it far easier to reason about our program, and also means we can change the internal details of a class (perhaps to make it run faster) without impacting the other aspects of the program.

 {{% notice info %}}
-You probably have noticed that in many programming languages we speak of _functions_, but in C# and other object-oriented langauges, we'll often speak of _methods_.
+You probably have noticed that in many programming languages we speak of _functions_, but in C# and other object-oriented languages, we'll often speak of _methods_.
 You might be wondering just what is the difference?

-Both are forms of message passing, and share many of the same characterstics.
+Both are forms of message passing, and share many of the same characteristics.
 Broadly speaking though, _methods_ are _functions_ defined as part of an object.
 Therefore, their bodies can access the state of the object.
 In fact, that's what the `this` keyword in C# means - it refers to _this object_, i.e. the instance of the class that the method is currently executing for.
-For non-object-oriented languages, there is no concept of `this` (or `self` as it appears in other langauges).
+For non-object-oriented languages, there is no concept of `this` (or `self` as it appears in other languages).
 {{% /notice %}}